atib80/tinyrcon/README.md

 Private TinyRcon server which can be used as a regular TinyRcon client for managing game servers has one additional unique feature.
 It can detect and automatically kick players that try to connect to the game server using VPN/proxy IP addresses.
 By default this feature is disabled.
 You can enable it by setting "*enable_automatic_vpn_proxy_ip_address_detection*" to true in private TinyRcon server's tinyrcon.json file.
 You can also change in private TinyRcon server's tinyrcon.json file the currently registered proxycheck.io key by signing up for a free or a premium account at *https://proxycheck.io/* and changing "*proxy_check_io_user_key*" to your custom key.

+---

 ### Important notes:
-For public TinyRcon and private TinyRcon servers to be able to communicate with TinyRcon and private TinyRcon clients you need to open in your router the following 2 ports for UDP communication: 27015, 27017.
+- Public TinyRcon and private TinyRcon servers need the following 2 ports to be opened for UDP communication (Port Forwarding, Virtual Servers settings in Advanced Setup -> NAT): 27015 (UDP), 27017 (UDP).

+- First extract TinyRconServer.zip and TinyRconPrivateServer.zip to a custom location on your computer or a server machine, preferrably in a folder path with no spaces in it.
+After that go in the config folder of both applications and configure the most important settings of both TinyRcon server and private TinyRcon server by editing their tinyrcon.json configuration files as explained above.